dsimmons87/OpenRA-Resources-Dev/README.md

 ## Requirements:

 You will need both docker and docker-compose installed for this to work.
 It also assumes that you have added your user to the docker group so that docker commands can be run without root privilages.
-If no, you may need to use sudo for the docker commands.
+If not, you may need to use sudo for the docker commands.

 ## Initial Setup: